crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 Throughout this period, the history of football is written by its enemies, mainly in the form of official decrees trying to ban it.
 These survive from 1287, 1314, 1349, 1389 and 1401 CE.
 What this catalogue of dates also suggests however, is that such efforts were unsuccessful.
 Communal ball-games—still including n and three-sided varieties—endured in both town and country in much the same form as they had done for centuries.
 Indeed, rare survivals exist into the present, for example Shrove Tuesday Football at Ashbourne, or the Haxey Hood in Lincolnshire.
 Despite its exponential increase, depictions of two-sided play remained the exception.
-Indeed, to this day many of these older traditions do not limit themselves to two-sided gameplay.
+Indeed, to this day many of these older traditions do not limit themselves to two-sided gameplay (20).

 <br />

-3SF and the Classical Trivium in the Learning of their Time
+**3SF and the Classical Trivium in the Learning of their Time**

 <br />